marioizquierdo/vader/README.md

 ## Syntax Example

+None!

-After spending a while designing the syntax and features
+After spending a while designing the syntax and features, I realized that need to build a simple compiler first.
+Once I know I can build it, I'll come back to syntax and crazy features ...

 ## Usage